Soso21/circle-finder/README.md

 Just download the script and run it directly!
 It will guide you through the steps.

 ## Contributing
-Pull requests are welcome.
+Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.